buddhist-uni/buddhist-uni.github.io/_content/reference/buddhadust_olds-mike.md

   - dn-translation
 ---

-A complete copy of the four main Nikāyas of the Sutta Piṭaka in their original language, along with many fine translations in English, including M. Old's entertaining and thoughtful originals.
+A complete copy of the four main Nikāyas of the Sutta Piṭaka in their original language, along with many fine translations in English, including M. Olds' entertaining and thoughtful originals.

 The collection is especially noteworthy for expanding the Pali ellipses where other editions simply have "_pi_"